 Is Picking Up a Toddler Safe While You Are Pregnant?

-Pregnant women should generally avoid heavy lifting during their pregnancies -- and while it might be easy to let someone else handle carrying the groceries, it's much harder to turn down a sweet toddler who wants to climb into your arms.
-Your doctor can give you specific recommendations for your particular pregnancy, but understanding the general guidelines for lifting during pregnancy can be a useful way to deal with the challenge.
+Pregnant women should generally avoid heavy lifting during their pregnancies.
+While it might be easy to let someone else handle carrying the groceries, it's much harder to turn down a sweet toddler who wants to climb into your arms.
+Your doctor can give you specific recommendations for your particular pregnancy, but you should understand the general guidelines for lifting during pregnancy.

 The Facts

-In most cases, you can carry your 30-lbs.-or-less toddler until it starts to get uncomfortable to do so -- usually around the fourth or fifth month of pregnancy for most women, explains Dr. Mary Lake Polan on the BabyCenter website.
+In most cases, you can carry your 30-lbs.-or-less toddler until it starts to get uncomfortable to do so.
+This generally occurs around the fourth or fifth month of pregnancy for most women, explains Dr. Mary Lake Polan on the BabyCenter website.
 It's usually safe for pregnant women to lift up to 30 lbs. during pregnancy — and most toddlers fall into that category.
 Once you enter your third trimester, you should limit how often you lift your toddler.

 Potential Issues

-When you're pregnant, your body steps up its production of the relaxin, producing up to 10 times its normal level of the joint-loosening hormone, explains ob-gyn Marra Francis in "Parents" magazine.
-This increased production relaxes your joints to get your pelvis ready to expand during childbirth, but it also affects your other joints, which can cause joint pain and inflammation when you put pressure on the joints.
+When you're pregnant, your body steps up its production of relaxin, producing up to 10 times its normal level of the joint-loosening hormone, explains ob-gyn Marra Francis in "Parents" magazine.
+This increased production gets your pelvis ready to expand during childbirth.
+Because relaxin relaxes all the joints in your body, you might experience joint pain and inflammation when you put pressure on your joints.
 Your expanding stomach also causes your body's center of gravity to shift, increasing the amount of pressure on your lower back and making you more susceptible to falls.
 Both these factors can make it harder to lift your toddler without injuring yourself.

 Recommended Method